cgwhouse/widen-bot/README.md

 - A discord bot, configured via the Discord developer portal
 - The audio server ([Lavalink](https://github.com/lavalink-devs/Lavalink)), a standalone Java application
-- The discord client (WidenBot), a .NET service
+- The client, a .NET service

 ## Dependencies